Photos+Video

 We are just drawn to the faces.

 Back row: Ricia (Smith) Parcher, Lisa (Liz Kaye) Michaelson, Andy Haight, Nicholas Hill.
-Middle rows: Kristi Daggett, (unidentified), Jason Lynch, Ken Dragoon.
-Front rows: (unidentified), Mike Brooks, Melissa Hibbard, Emily Spray, Delia (Lane) Paine, Andy Paget, Paula Hunt, Jonathan or Gregory Dubay (PLEASE HELP US CORRECT AND COMPLETE THIS LIST).
+Middle rows: Kristi Daggett, Therese Bottomly (?), Jason Lynch, Ken Dragoon.
+Front rows: Linnea King (?), Mike Brooks, Melissa Hibbard, Emily Spray, Delia (Lane) Paine, Andy Paget, Paula Hunt, Jonathan Dubay.